johtela/parzec/README.md

 # Parser Combinators for Typescript

-Parzec is a parser combinator library adapted from [Parsec][].
+Parzec is a parser combinator library adapted from Haskell's famous [Parsec][] library.
 A parser combinator library consist of [higher order functions][] which make it easy to build [recursive descent parsers][].
 Parsers composed from Parzec's combinators can recognize languages in the [PEG][] class of grammars.
 PEG grammars can be context-sensitive, so the parsers have infinite lookahead and backtracking capabilities.

 Parzec also supports efficient parsing of [LL(1)][] grammars by enabling the backtracking only when a special combinator is used.
 Also, to improve